-Another example of a family-owned marine company of long standing is Reinauer (formally known as Reinauer Transportation Companiess or RTC).
+Reinauer is a family-owned marine company of long standing.
+(Formally known as Reinauer Transportation Companies or RTC).
 Bert Reinauer established the company in 1923.
 The company soon faced, and survived, the Great...

 Hughes Marine